nem035/js-async-fun/README.md

 Although being the building blocks of asynchronous programming, callbacks on their own have 2 core deficiencies:

-- Inversion of Control (we don't know if/when/how many times our code is called - its outside of our control)
+- Can't be trusted - (Inversion of Control -> we don't know if/when/how many times our code is called - its outside of our control)
 - Non-sequential (un)reasoning (we don't know in what order separate callbacks have executed)

 **More in depth**